norydev/NoryDev.github.io/_posts/2017-10-15-introducing-hitchspots-me.md

 This [article](https://support.maps.me/hc/en-us/articles/207895029-How-can-I-import-Bookmarks-) explains how to import a Bookmarks collection.
 We can see that MAPS.me accepts both KML and KMZ (zipped KML files).
 We will go with KML.

-To figure out the MAPS.me format, I exported one of my boomarks collection, and it looks like this:
+To figure out the MAPS.me format, I exported one of my personal boomarks collection, and it looks like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>